Yairlevi12/Project-Riddle---Air-Force/README.md

 inside the system there is:

-* **A Friendly Front-End (React)**
+* ** Frontend – React
-  Jump right in—pop in your coordinates, hit ‘Analyze’, and watch the path unfold on a live map.
+A clean interface where users enter their start and end points and see their route on a live map.

-* **Powerful API Engine (Express + Prisma)**
+* ** Backend – Express & Prisma
-  Behind the scenes, our server crunches the numbers, logs every request, and keeps everything humming along.
+Handles every request, runs the routing logic, and keeps track of all activity.

-* **Dependable Database (PostgreSQL)**
+* ** Database – PostgreSQL
-  Think of it as a trusty notebook: Prisma makes sure each entry is neat, tidy, and always ready when you need it.
+Safely stores locations, results, and statistics, with Prisma ensuring everything stays organized.

-* **One-Command Docker Launch**
+* ** Docker Compose
-  No more fiddling with installs—`docker-compose up` gets everything running in one go.
+A configuration tool that uses a docker-compose.yml file to define and run all three services (frontend, backend, database) together as containers—automatically building images, setting up networks, and ensuring they start in the right order with a single command.
 ## Getting Started

 1. **Clone the repo**